splunk/public-o11y-docs/gdi/opentelemetry/components/resourcedetection-processor.rst

 Main configuration
 ---------------------------------------------------

-The resource attributes processors accepts a list of detectors in ``detectors``.
+The resource attributes processor accepts a list of detectors in ``detectors``.
 You can specify which resource attributes are collected or ignored for each detector, as well as whether existing attributes must be overridden.
 See :ref:`resourcedetection-processor-metadata` for a list of detectors.

 The following example shows the main configuration settings of the resource attributes processor: